fr0ziii/dragon-rulers/README.md

     npm install
     ```

-5.  **Set up Supabase:** Follow the instructions in Supabase documentation to set up your Supabase project and link it to this repository.
+5.  **Set up Supabase:** Follow the initial steps in the Supabase "Get Started" guide to create a new project: [https://supabase.com/docs/guides/getting-started](https://supabase.com/docs/guides/getting-started).
+After creating the project, link it to this repository by following Supabase's instructions for linking to an existing project.

 6.  **Environment Variables:**
     *   Create a `.env` file in the root directory of the project by copying the provided `.env.example` file: